neuro-inc/neuro-cli/CLI.md

 ### apolo admin add-org-user

-Add user access to specified org.<br/><br/>The command supports one of 3 user roles: admin, manager or user.
+Add user access to specified org.<br/><br/>The command supports one of three user roles: admin, manager or user.

 **Usage:**